-Any business during the year ended 30 June 2011 the JWI Group has transacted with organisations in which a director has an interest has been carried out on a commercial arms-length basis and these are as follows:
+During the year ended 30 June 2012 the JWI Group has transacted with organisations in which a director has an interest.
+These transactions have been carried out on a commercial arms-length basis and are as follows:

-Bartercard Exchange Limited, a company of which Tony Falkenstein and lan Malcolm are directors and indirect shareholders, charged Bartercard fees to the Parent during the financial year to the value of \$72,915 (2010: \$150,419); and Mabee Halstead & Kiddle Limited, a company of which lan Malcolm is a director and a shareholder, provided accounting compliance and accounting services to the Just Water Group during the financial year to the value of \$152,856 (2010: \$190,288).
+- Bartercard Exchange Limited, a company of which Tony Falkenstein and Ian Malcolm are directors and indirect shareholders, charged Bartercard fees to JWI during the financial year to the value of \$99,437 (2011: \$88,358). - Mabee Halstead & Kiddle Limited, a company of which lan Malcolm is a director and a shareholder, provided accounting compliance and accounting services to the JWI Group during the financial year to the value of \$164,570 (2011: \$152,856).